Has someone owed you money (sari sari store debt, outstanding loan premium, house rental, etc) and has not settled the outstanding obligations?

-- If the case is settled, the settlement shall be reduced into writing, signed by the parties and submitted to the court for approval
+- If the case is settled, the settlement shall be reduced into writing, signed by the parties, and submitted to the court for approval

 - If no settlement is reached, the hearing shall so proceed in an informal and expeditious manner and terminated within the same day.

-- After the hearing, the court shall render its decision within twenty-four (24) hours from termination of the hearing.
+- After the hearing, the court shall render its decision within twenty-four (24) hours from the termination of the hearing.
 The decision shall immediately be entered by the Clerk of Court in the court docket and a copy thereof forthwith served on the parties.

 Once the documents are submitted and all administrative fees are paid, the court will then assign the case to a judge.
 If merit is found to the case, the defendants will be given a Summon, Notice of Hearing, Information for the Defendant, Response Form, and other documents.

-The plaintiff will be sent a Notice of Hearing which will state the scheduled date and time of appearance in court.
+The plaintiff will be sent a Notice of Hearing which will state the scheduled date and time of the appearance in court.